OpenVPN/openvpn-gui/README.rst

 silent_connection
-    If set to "1", the status window with the OpenVPN log output will not be showed while connecting.
+    If set to "1", the status window with the OpenVPN log output will not be shown while connecting.
+Warnings such as interactive service not started or multiple config files with same name are also suppressed.

 service_only
     If set to "1", OpenVPN GUI's normal "Connect" and "Disconnect"